 The Best Fonts for Web and Mobile Development

-Here are the 5 best fonts from our team that you may use in your next website development or mobile app development.
+Here are the 5 best fonts from our team that you may use in your next website development or mobile app development.1.
+Open Sans

-Best Fonts for Web - open sans Open Sans is a wonderful font for varied purposes.
+Open Sans is a wonderful font for varied purposes.
 It is readable in even its small size and also looks great when the text is printed in huge letters.
 The greatest thing of all, it’s a free font!
 You are free to use and download it for your upcoming design project.
 It’s a well recognized and modern font that is being widely used on upcoming websites.
 Because of its simplicity, it makes your content simple to read.
 The same thing goes for offline content.
 When printed in Open Sans, your documents will look amazing as well.
-Font Source: Google Fonts
+Font Source: Google Fonts2.
+Montserrat

 Poppins is one of the Geometric sans serif typefaces that have been a popular design tool for building websites.
 Each letter form is nearly mono-linear, with optical corrections applied to stroke joints where necessary to maintain an even typographic color.
 It supports both Latin and Devanagari languages and is available in nine weights with matching italics.
-Font Source: Google Fonts
+Font Source: Google Fonts4.
+Proxima Nova

-Proxima Nova Proxima Nova links the gap between typefaces like Futura and Akzidenz Grotesk.
+Proxima Nova links the gap between typefaces like Futura and Akzidenz Grotesk.
 The outcome is a hybrid that combines modern proportions with a geometric appearance.
 Proxima Nova, by various measures, has replaced Helvetica as the world’s most popular typeface.
 Proxima Nova carries the style of Futura, but is functional and can communicate clearly like Helvetica.
-Font Source: Typekit
+Font Source: Typekit5.
+San Francisco

 Font Source: Github Without a doubt, typography is one of the most critical elements of UX design but the question "What are the best fonts for apps and websites?" is going to elicit a multitude of responses.